 Purple

-It doesn’t matter what you’re using, whether paint (including fabric paint) or food coloring or something else, the process is the same.
+It doesn’t matter what you are using, whether it is paint (including fabric paint), food coloring, or something else, the process is the same.
+The key is to take your time and mix thoroughly as you go.

 Why Can't I Make Purple?

-As long as you have mixed blue and red, you have made a purple.
-The issue is there are different kinds, created by what are called “undertones.”
+As long as you have mixed blue and red, you have technically made a purple.
+However, the real issue most people face is that there are many different kinds of purple, all created by what are called “undertones.”

-These undertones are called warm and cool.
-Warm tones are reds, yellows, and oranges, whereas cool tones are blues and greens.
-Funnily enough, this means you can actually have a “cool” red, meaning a red that has blue undertones.
+In my Nashville studio, I look at these as warm and cool tones.
+Warm tones are your reds, yellows, and oranges, while cool tones are your blues and greens.
+It might sound funny, but you can actually have a “cool” red, which simply means it is a red that has blue undertones.

-Looking at the color wheel (this is my nifty pocket color wheel), you can see there are different tones of purple made by mixing red with a blue (cool blue) with a blue-violet (warm blue).
-You can see the one mixed with blue-violet ends up more red because the “blue” actually has red in it so no matter how much of that “blue” you add, the final color will always be somewhat more red.
+When I look at my nifty pocket color wheel, I can see exactly how these different tones of purple are made.
+For example, if I mix red with a blue-violet (which is a “warm” blue), the result ends up looking much more red.
+This happens because that “blue” already has red in it, so no matter how much of it you add, the final color will always stay on the redder side.

-A “classic” version is made with a red with warm undertones and a blue with cool undertones.
-This way the warm and cool undertones are balanced so it’s not too red or too blue.
+To get a “classic” version of purple, I look for a red with warm undertones and a blue with cool undertones.
+By doing this, the warm and cool tones are balanced so the final result is not too red or too blue.

 For example, in order to get more of a blue purple color, mix a blue with cool undertones with a small amount of red with cool undertones.